awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-RUM-get-started-insert-code-snippet.md

 Next, you insert the code snippet that you created in the previous section into your application\.

 **Warning**
 The web client, downloaded and configured by the code snippet, uses cookies \(or similar technologies\) to help you collect end user data\.
-Before you insert the code snippet, see [Data protection and data privacy with CloudWatch RUM](CloudWatch-RUM-privacy.md)\.
+Before you insert the code snippet, see [Filtering by metadata attributes in the consoleData protection and data privacy with CloudWatch RUM](CloudWatch-RUM-privacy.md)\.

 If you don't have the code snippet that was previously generated, you can find it by following the directions in [How do I find a code snippet that I've already generated?](CloudWatch-RUM-find-code-snippet.md)\.